The Wicked City (1992 film): Plot

 Once Taki is back in Hong Kong from Tokyo, the unit begins investigation on an addictive and harmful performance-enhancing drug named "Happiness".
 The emotionless leader of the police unit Sergeant Kayama ("Commander", Yuen Woo-ping) suspects that Happiness is imported from the Rapter World by a tycoon named Daishu ("Yuen", Tatsuya Nakadai).
 He orders Taki and Ken to slip into Daishu's mysterious 150th birthday party.
 There Taki meets his former lover ("Gaye", Michelle Reis), who is now a mistress of Daishu.
 On the other hand, Daishu and his raptor staffs are having a meeting, because they don't know who is importing Happiness the drug either.
 The staffs are nervous, but Daishu persuades them to control humans' economy to bargain with humans.

 The meeting is attacked by two rapter killers.
-All other staffs are killed.
-Daishu is injured and Windy is injected with Happiness, however they escape from killers and police.
+All other staff are killed, Daishu is injured, and Windy is injected with Happiness, however, they escape from killers and police.
 Sergeant Kayama suspects a traitor in the unit.
 He suspends Ken from duty and says he has a suspicious origin.
 Knowing rapters would access energy to recover, Sergeant Kayama pays attention to electricity consumption over districts and locates the rapters in a power plant.
 Taki enters the plant, lets Windy escape but catches Daishu.
 Windy seeks help from Daishu's son Shudo ("Gwei", Roy Cheung).
 Shudo orders her loyalty to him and sexual intercourse happens between the two.
 Windy is sent to hurt Taki with the poison and later she too is caught by police, as she is also framed by Shudo.

 Daishu hopes to coexist with humans, since worlds of rapters and humans are together facing the energy crisis.
 Further more, he hopes to learn human emotions.
 His son Shudo is the mastermind who imports Happiness and attacks Daishu.
 Shudo also trades with Orchid, the real traitor in the police unit.
 Orchid doesn't care about either humans or rapters, she only wants to make money and leave the city to survive the energy crisis.
 With help of Windy, Taki and Ken find out the truth, but Windy falls into hands of Shudo.
 They rescue Daishu from the unit and join forces to fight Shudo and his two killers.
 On the other hand, Sergeant Kayama's announcement to suspend Ken is a trap to lure out the real traitor.
 Orchid is caught by Sergeant Kayama after she sabotaged the police unit's facility.
 Sergeant Kayama kills Orchid in cold blood, and leads a team to go after Taki.
 Because of Orchid's sabotage, an artificial magnetic field that protects Hong Kong is turned off, and Shudo is now able to turn the time backward to an age when humans are easy to control.
 Taki and Ken collaborate with Daishu to stop Shudo.